haleyrp1803/Test-Visual-Essay/README.md

 ## Multiple viewers

 Multiple viewers may be defined for a single paragraph of text.
 The first viewer defined is displayed as the default viewer.
-Others are selectable using icons displayed in the top right margin of the paragraph.
+Others are selectable using icons displayed in the top right margin of the paragraph.[^2]
 <param ve-image
        label="Church Layout"
        description="topdown layout of church and monestary"